 How do you design trust in an AI system that reviews high-stakes compliance documents and is sometimes wrong?

-Sara manages CSRD compliance at Muller GmbH.
-She collects certificates, energy reports, and supplier audits from 15 sources and submits them to external auditors every year.
+A sustainability manager at Muller GmbH collects certificates, energy reports, and supplier audits from 15 sources and submits them to external auditors every year.
 Today this happens over email and shared drives.
 One missing document fails the entire audit.

 Verity centralises this.
 It uses AI to verify whether uploaded documents satisfy each compliance requirement.
 The product problem is solved.
 The design problem is not.

 A failed audit.
 A regulatory penalty.
 Reputational damage for the company.
 The naive solution is a confidence score.
 But a number without explanation is not trustworthy.
-It asks Sara to trust a verdict without understanding the reasoning.
+It asks the reviewer to trust a verdict without understanding the reasoning.

 Trust is not a UI component.